 - training medical personnel to treat psychiatric illnesses;

 - skills needed for the maintenance of medical equipment;

 25 years of civil war delayed the much-needed investments in health care.
 This is why the renovation of the hospitals was not possible before.
 When the conflict ended in 2009, efforts started to bring the situation up to the Sri Lankan national level.
 This project will drastically improve the quality and efficiency of health care for local people.
 It will particularly help women, children and patients suffering from heart conditions, kidney diseases or psychiatric illnesses such as post-traumatic stress disorder.

 VAMED is renovating these hospitals with financial support from the DRIVE programme.
 The Netherlands Enterprise Agency carries out DRIVE on behalf of the Ministry of Foreign Affairs.
-The Dutch Ministry of Foreign Affairs’ Development Related Infrastructure Investment Vehicle (DRIVE) is contributing over €15 million to the project.
+The Netherlands Ministry of Foreign Affairs’ Development Related Infrastructure Investment Vehicle (DRIVE) is contributing over €15 million to the project.
 The construction project started in July 2020.
 It will cost €60 million and will be completed in 2022.

 Would you like to know more?